Jrogbaaa/The-Way/README.md

 - 🧩 **Robust API Integration**: Seamless communication with Replicate API, Google AI services, and Hugging Face

 - 🛡️ **Error Handling**: Graceful error handling and fallbacks for API failures

+## Navigation Structure

+The application has been organized for intuitive access to all features:

+- **Dashboard**: View activity summary and recent content
+- **Image Creator**: Create custom images with various AI models
+  - All models are accessible from this section
+  - Includes Cristina, Jaime, and SDXL models
+- **Video Creator**: Transform still images into high-quality videos
+- **Create Model**: Create and train new custom AI models
+- **Analyze Post**: Analyze images for social media optimization
+- **Chat**: Interact with the Social Media Expert Agent
+- **Gallery**: View and manage generated content
+- **Profile**: Manage your account settings

 ## New Features